 Tickets for the National Philanthropy Day luncheon can be purchased by clicking here.
-Early Bird prices are available until October 16 and are $45 for individuals, $405 for a table of eight, and $505 for a Volunteer in Philanthropy table of eight.
-After October 16 tickets will be $55 for individuals, $495 for a table of eight, and $595 for a VIP table of eight.
-For information on sponsorship packages please email email@example.com.
-The deadline for ticket purchase is Wednesday, November 5.
+Tickets are $55 for individuals, $495 for a table of eight, and $595 for a VIP table of eight.
+For questions or information on sponsorship packages please email email@example.com or call Leigh Laser Collins at (205) 202-6043 ext.
+21. The deadline for ticket purchase is Wednesday, November 5.

 National Philanthropy Day 2014 is sponsored by Alabama’s 13 WVTM, the Birmingham Business Journal, Protective Life, United Way of Central Alabama, Regions Bank and Cvent.